livewire-group/livewire-website/site/content/about/_index.md

     - title: Services
 ---

-Our services encompass end to end brand services, including talent engagement, programmatic and digital advertising, gaming and esports marketing, direct publisher opportunities and more to deliver integrated strategies that deliver market leading results
+Our services encompass end to end brand services, including talent engagement, programmatic and digital advertising, gaming and e-sports marketing, direct publisher opportunities and more to deliver integrated strategies that deliver market leading results